Zimbabwe women's national under-19 cricket team

 The Zimbabwe women's under-19 cricket team represents Zimbabwe in international under-19 women's cricket.
 The team is administrated by Zimbabwe Cricket (ZC).

 The team played their first official matches at the 2023 ICC Under-19 Women's T20 World Cup, the first ever international women's under-19 cricket competition.
 The side finished bottom of their group at the inaugural tournament.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament eventually took place in January 2023, in South Africa.
 As a Full Member of the ICC, Zimbabwe qualified automatically for the tournament.

 Zimbabwe announced their 15-player squad for the tournament on 7 December 2022.
 Trevor Phiri was announced as head coach of the side.
 The side finished bottom of the initial group stage at the tournament, and lost a subsequent play-off against Indonesia.